yukondude/Twempest/README.md

 # Do not download image files.
 # image-url=

-# Do not serialize the retrieved tweets.
+# Do not serialize the rendered tweets.
 # pickle=false

 # Render tweets to STDOUT.